 At the end of each calendar quarter, after the PUCT's program administrator of the REC trading program (the "Program Administrator") credits the account of the Facility with RECs based upon the metered generation of the Facility for the quarter, then the Seller shall immediately transfer those RECs to Purchaser.
-To the extent that the RECs credited by the Program Administrator for that quarter are less than the MWh paid for under Section 4.02 for that quarter, then Seller shall pay Purchaser an amount equal to the product of (a) the Full Price for those MWh under Section 4.02, and (b) the difference between the MWh paid for under Section 4.02 and the MWh of RECs credited and transferred.
-To the extent that the RECs credited by the Program Administrator for that quarter are more than the MWh paid for under Section 4.02 for that quarter, then Purchaser shall pay Seller an amount equal to the product of (a) the Full Price for those MWh under Section 4.02, and (b) the difference between the MWh paid for under Section 4.02 and the MWh of RECs credited and transferred.
+To the extent that the RECs credited by the Program Administrator for that quarter are less than the MWh paid for under Section 4.02 for that quarter, then Seller shall pay Purchaser an amount equal to the product of (a) the pertinent Full Price for MWh of Renewable Energy under Section 4.02, and (b) the difference between the MWh paid for under Section 4.02 and the MWh of RECs credited and transferred, measured by the amount of RECs created and transferred by the Project Administrator.
+To the extent that the RECs credited by the Program Administrator for that quarter are more than the MWh paid for under Section 4.02 for that quarter, then Purchaser shall pay Seller an amount equal to the product of (a) the Full Price for those MWh under Section 4.02, and (b) the difference between the MWh of RECs credited and transferred, measured by the amount of RECs created and transferred by the Project Administrator and the MWh paid for under Section 4.02 .
 Payment is due on the last day of the calendar month immediately following the calendar month in which the Program Administrator decides how many RECs to credit to the account of the Facility.

 Annual Reconciliation